Steepest Gradient (%)

 One of our all-time favorite signs . . .

 Cypress Mountain is the last of three climbs near Vancouver that are included in the annual Triple Crown for Heart cycling event (50 miles gaining 7,390’).
-Also included are Mount Seymour as the first climb and Grouse Mountain as the middle.
+Also included are Mount Seymour as the first climb and Grouse Mountain in the middle.